Easy Textured Landscape Painting Idea For Kids

 Continue until the whole grass is filled with different greens.
 You will be amazed at the different colors and tints your students will get.
 The goal should be to fill the whole space below the horizon line.

-Step 5: Paint Or Draw 3 Tree Trunks
+Step 5: Draw or Paint 3 Tree Trunks

 Chalk pastels look awesome on top of tempera paint.
 You can use a black, blue or purple chalk pastel to add a shadow to the side of the trunk and a cast shadow on the ground.